必威体育_手机足球投注-官网app下载

 "Contemporary Japanese analysis (grammar, meaning, abbreviations, translations, foreign words)", "Dialogue", "Japanese analysis in the past (using Kyogen script, Christian materials or Edo language materials)", "Words and letters that Manga and anime characters use", "Oiran words", "naming" and "effective presentation".
 These are a part of the themes actually presented by the students in class.
 In class, you will observe Japanese from various perspectives and present one's research.
 In the first semester, you will learn how to study languages while using the language materials of each era.
 In the second half, you will proceed with analysis on themes that you are interested in.

-Japanese Culture Exercise Classical Literature
+Japanese Culture Seminar Classical Literature

 Grading Criteria